Specialised Foundation Progamme Allocation Process

 As part of the FP application process, you can submit Additional Educational Achievements (AEA) as part of your Foundation Programme application.
 These will be nationally verified by the UKFPO and any points awarded will be added to your total score.

-YHFS will not review this evidence again for your AFP application.
+YHFS will not review this evidence again for your SFP application.
 The score you are given by the national verification process will be final and used as part of your Foundation Programme score.

-For the Academic application some schools accept evidence of Further Academic Achievements.
-YHFS will not be using Further Academic Achievements (FAA) as part of the AFP process.
+For the Specialised Foundation Programme applications some schools accept evidence of Further Academic Achievements.
+YHFS will not be using Further Academic Achievements (FAA) as part of the SFP process.

-Interviews for AFP 2020 will take place on Thursday 3rd and Friday 4th December 2020.
+Interviews for SFP 2022 will take place on Thursday 2nd and Friday 3rd December 2021.
 Interviews will be held virtually.
 Successful applicants will be asked to book an interview slot via the Oriel application system.

 Please note we have 162 interview slots over the 2 days of interview.
 If we receive more than 162 applications, we will shortlist using applicants EPM score.

-If you do not respond within this time frame, your application will be automatically withdrawn from AFP Yorkshire and the Humber Foundation School.
+If you do not respond within this time frame, your application will be automatically withdrawn from SFP Yorkshire and the Humber Foundation School.

 Interviews will be assessed using the Qpercom system, so please be aware the interview panel members will be using iPads to record any notes during the interview and to log your scores.